djalbat/the-occam-user-manual/content/understanding-grammars/parsing-tokens-with-parsers.md

 It is not going too far to claim that not only are the above rules clearer than their natural language counterparts but that they could have been given with no prior explanation at all.
 Such is BNF's utility, if employed with common sense.

-We end this section with a brief description of how Occam's parser works.
+This section concludes with a brief description of how Occam's parser works.
 There is no need for a deep understanding but having at least a passing familiarity with the process may avoid frustration later on.
 So, Occam's parser is what is known as a top-down parser.
 Its goal is to evaluate the start rule, which is usually the first rule, during the process of which all of the tokens should be consumed.
 It evaluates a rule by evaluating each of its definitions in turn.
-If one of a these definitions evaluates then rule evaluates and we are done.
+If one of a these definitions evaluates then the rule as a whole evaluates.
 In order to evaludate a definition all of its parts must evaluate.
 Parts are generally either non-terminal, that is they simply point to a rule; or terminal, in which case they match a token.
 There is a third category of parts called complex parts which are perhaps best described as in-line rules.